codsen/codsen/packages/emlint/readme.md

 ## Example #1

-Below, we tap this API/package/library, feed some code into it and `console.log` what it returns:
+Below, we tap this API/package/library, feed some code into it and `console.log` what it returns.
+Optional Options Object (2nd input argument) is omitted:

 ```js
 // consume as normal require():